 Whether it’s monsters under the bed, the neighbor’s loud dog, or something about spaghetti that you’re never fully able to explain the scariness of, it’s rare to get through an entire childhood without having a single nightmare, and Baby is entering prime nightmare-having age.
-Children’s nightmares are usually a little less scary from the parenting side than they are during toddlerhood, but they involve just about as much missed sleep, and a lot more sympathy, so even if your little one hasn’t had her first scary dream, it can be helpful to have a nightmare plan in mind just in case.
+Children’s nightmares are usually a little less scary from the parenting side than they are during toddlerhood, but they involve just about as much missed sleep, and a lot more sympathy, so even if your little one hasn’t had their first scary dream, it can be helpful to have a nightmare plan in mind just in case.

 Why do nightmares happen?